Arsenikki/dpkg-dependency-tracker/README.md

 5. Select the wanted DPKG status file
 6. Upload & processing should be almost instant (For me it takes ~120 ms for tested files)
 7. The UI updates and the Debian package information is shown! :sunrise:
+8. Dependency buttons in blue are clickable, which takes user to that package.
+Dependencies not found in the package list are gray.
-8. Close the application with `docker-compose down`
+9. Close the application with `docker-compose down`